-These Frijoles Charros Receta are made with dried pinto beans, broth, onion, garlic, diced tomatoes, cilantro and can be made in dutch oven or pressure cooker.
+These Mexican Charro Beans Recipe (Frijoles Charros) are made with pinto beans, onion, garlic, diced tomatoes, cilantro and can be made in dutch oven or pressure cooker.

 These simple pinto beans can be paired with so many dishes, especially Mexican dishes.
-I actually made fish tacos and topped these beans on top of them, and they were phenomenal!
+I actually made fish tacos and topped these beans on top of them, and they were phenomenal.
 These were always served in my household on the side, unless my mom made refried beans.
-They are the magical fruit!
-I love the addition of the bacon because it gives it a smoky flavor, along with the fire roasted tomatoes.
-Unless you are vegetarian, don’t skip the bacon!
-It is what gives the beans so much flavor.
+I love the addition of the bacon and chorizo because it gives it a smoky flavor, along with the fire roasted tomatoes.
+Unless you are vegetarian, don’t skip the bacon or chorizo.
+You use the rendered fat and it is what gives the beans so much flavor.

-Feel free to check out my Chipotle style beans and my Baked Beans in the Instant Pot.
+Feel free to check out my Chipotle style beans and my Instant Pot Black Beans Recipe.

 Jump to: